luickk/goRobotCommunicationFramework/README.md

 ## Topics

 Every topic represents a communication channel, from which data can be pulled from or pushed onto or to which can be listened.
-The topic communication is split up into elements or msg's, every element/msg represents a string pushed to the topic.
+The topic communication is split up into elements or msg's, every element/msg represents a byte array pushed to the topic.
 There are no variables assignments a element/ msg can represent a single value or anything else.
-But there will be a map serializer, which can be used to split up information rather a element/msg.
+If a topic element/msg structure is needed, the `glob` methods serialize a string map and use the serialized maps as elements/ msgs and as such enable a structured and more generic way to use topics.
 A topic can be identified via its name and the node(node ID) which it is hosted by.

 ## Services